China, U.S. to hold next round of trade talks in late August

 The move was in response to a threat from Washington to increase tariffs on $200 billion worth of Chinese goods to 25 percent from 10 percent.

-Prices of Chinese farm goods fell amid hopes that supplies of U.S. soybeans, used to make cooking oil and animal feed, may resume if talks bring an end to the dispute.
-Soyeans and other grains from the United States were hit with extra import tariffs last month, bringing trade almost to a halt, as part of the tit-for-tat dispute between the world's two largest economies.

-(Reporting by Elias Glenn and Ryan Woo; Editing by Simon Cameron-Moore)
+(Reporting by Elias Glenn and Ryan Woo; Additional reporting by Ben Blanchard; Editing by Simon Cameron-Moore)